Draft Native Vegetation Regulatory map

 Get on with business and operate with confidence

 While it is only a draft, you can consider the draft native vegetation regulatory map when making decisions about vegetation management.
-If the areas mapped as draft category 1 (exempt) land meet the criteria of the Local Land Services Act, native vegetation clearing is not restricted under the Act in those areas.
+If the areas mapped as draft category 1 (exempt) land meet the Local Land Services Act criteria, native vegetation clearing is not restricted under the Act in those areas.

 Discover economic opportunities